openprivacy/fennet/_posts/2003-06-17-the-elusive-holy-grail.md

 layout: blog
 title: The Elusive Holy Grail
 date: 2003-06-17 10:54:08.000000000 -04:00
-categories:
-- blog
-permalink: "/blog/2003/06/17/the-elusive-holy-grail/"
-excerpt: "First and foremost, there must be a major immediate benefit for the user.
+teaser: "First and foremost, there must be a major immediate benefit for the user.
   \ Persistent online identity - the long-elusive holy grail of \"single sign-on\"
   - offers one such, both for the consumer-oriented and the civic-minded.
 But how do we get mass acceptance of such a new technology among the civic-minded when it's the consumer that such services are being built for?\r\n\r\nOne path is to help the average user with managing the most valuable resource they have: their attention."
+categories:
+- identity
 ---
 First and foremost, there must be a major immediate benefit for the user.
 Persistent online identity - the long-elusive holy grail of "single sign-on" - offers one such, both for the consumer-oriented and the civic-minded.
 But how do we get mass acceptance of such a new technology among the civic-minded when it's the consumer that such services are being built for?

 One path is to help the average user with managing the most valuable resource they have: their attention.
 One way to do this is by creating a personalized news and information service that would provide: